Hunterdii/GeeksforGeeks-POTD/May 2024 GFG SOLUTION/15(May) Account Merge.md

 - **Expected Time Complexity:** O(n * m * log(n)), where n is the number of accounts and m is the average size of each account.
 - **Expected Auxiliary Space Complexity:** O(n * m), where n is the number of accounts and m is the average size of each account.

+## Sorry guys my answer is too big but its hard so please if once the not given correct try again in GFG complier

 ### Code (C++)

 ```cpp